Return to Roman Britain

 Dio, Roman History (LXII.1-2)

 So Cassius Dio describes Boudica, Queen of the Iceni, who led them in revolt against the Romans in AD 60.
-(Although Tacitus says that the rebellion broke out in AD 61, it is more probable that it began in AD 60 and lasted until the following year.)
+Although Tacitus says that the rebellion broke out in AD 61, it is more probable that it began in AD 60 and lasted until the following year.

 When Claudius ordered the invasion of Britain in AD 43, the principal objective was Camulodunum (Colchester), the fortified Iron Age settlement (oppidum) of the Catuvellauni who had been ruled, until his death a few years before, by Cunobelinus.
-It is there that Claudius ceremoniously accepted the submission of the Britons before returning to Rome (after only sixteen days, says Cassius Dio), where, in time, his victory was commemorated with a triumphal arch.
+It was there that Claudius ceremoniously accepted the submission of the Britons before returning to Rome (after only sixteen days, says Dio), where, in time, his victory was commemorated with a triumphal arch.

 Now, almost twenty years later, the oppression of Roman provincial administration had become intolerable.
 If Rome hoped to govern that distant province, it was essential that there be at least the tacit cooperation of the British nobility.
 Unless the native population recognized the advantage of being part of the Empire, there could be no political security, and their interests, if not with Rome, would be with themselves.
 This principle of governance apparently was not appreciated by the procurator, who, as the chief financial administrator of the province, treated the inhabitants, instead, as a defeated enemy.

 Tacitus, the only other ancient authority for the rebellion, records in Agricola that "The Britons themselves submit to the levy, the tribute and the other charges of Empire with cheerful readiness, provided that there is no abuse.
-That they bitterly resent: for they are broken in to obedience, not to slavery."
+That they bitterly resent: for they are broken in to obedience, not to slavery" (XIII).

 He recounts the complaints of the Iceni: the governor tyrannized their persons; the procurator, their possessions.
 "Their gangs of centurions or slaves, as the case may be, mingle violence and insult.
 Nothing is any longer safe from their greed and lust.
 In war it is the braver who takes the spoil; as things stand with us, it is mostly cowards and shirkers that rob our homes, kidnap our children and conscript our men."